rida151/rbharath.github.io/_posts/2016-05-30-why-is-it-hard-to-make-antibiotics.md

 ---
 published: false
 ---
----
-layout: post
-title: Why is it hard to make antibiotics?
----

-[DRAFT]

 There's been a lot of attention focused recently to the the threat of antiobiotic resistence (see this recent NYTimes [piece](http://www.nytimes.com/2016/05/27/health/infection-raises-specter-of-superbugs-resistant-to-all-antibiotics.html?_r=0) for example).
 The usual explanation provided is that overuse of antiobiotics by doctors and by the agricultural industry has triggered the evolution of bacteria that are resistant to all available antibiotics.
 The conclusion is that more needs to be done to develop novel antibiotics that can cope with the coming onslaught of resistent bacteria.

 Many proposed solutions are based in policy.
 Incentive strategies could help spur the discovery and development of new antibiotics. http://www.nature.com/ja/journal/v69/n2/full/ja201598a.html.
 For example, some have proposed the establishment of prize grants (CITE) for antibiotic development, or the establishment of new research centers focused on the problem.
 Others suggest greater education of doctors and farmers to limit excessive antibiotic usage (CITE).
 While all of these suggestions have their place, the development of antibiotics raises serious scientific challenges that are less widely discussed.